Pai, Thailand: Access

 Pai is on Route 1095, which connects Mae Hong Son with Chiang Mai.
-Pai Airport, which had been decommissioned for 20 years, was paved and refurbished in 2005-2006, and on 1 February 2007, Siam General Aviation began daily passenger service to and from Chiang Mai International Airport which lasted until 2014.
+Pai Airport, which had been decommissioned for 20 years, was paved and refurbished in 2005–2006.
+Between 2007 and 2014, Siam General Aviation served the airport daily to and from Chiang Mai International Airport.
 Later, until 2017, Kan Air operated the same route using a Cessna 208.
 Both airlines went out of business.